dickymoore/Douglas/README.md

 When a policy defers release (for example `per_sprint`), the loop logs why the push or PR step was skipped so you know the decision was intentional.

+The sprint manager also records the cadence decisions in its history so exit conditions like `sprint_demo_complete` or `push_complete` can end the loop as soon as the relevant milestones are satisfied.

 ## Architecture Overview